AltspaceVR/AltspaceSDK-wiki/Known-Issues.md

 * Cannot import Three.js scenes or lighting, animations, or cameras
 * No dynamic or modified meshes, dynamic or modified materials, or custom shaders.
 * No screen space effects, point clouds, or particle effects, or other tricky stuff.
+* No animated textures; Cannot render to textures
 * Cannot hide objects once added to the scene, or have transparent objects.
 * Physic reps are not exact (object aligned cuboids, 80% the size of a bounding box)
 * MTL files must contain *only* the materials actually used, and must not link to broken or missing textures. **MAYA MAY EXPORT BAD MTL FILES BY DEFAULT**.
 If an object is not showing up, open the MTL file in a text editor and clean out any extra materials.